 I. Vacation and Sick Leave - The College's policy is to record the cost of vacation leave when earned.
-The policy provides for a maximum accumulation of unused vacation leave of 30 days which can be carried forward each July 1st or for which an employee can be paid upon termination of employment.
-Also, any accumulated vacation leave in excess of 30 days at fiscal year-end is converted to sick leave.
+The policy provides for a maximum accumulation of unused vacation leave of 30 days which can be carried forward each January 1st or for which an employee can be paid upon termination of employment.
+Also, any accumulated vacation leave in excess of 30 days at year-end is converted to sick leave.
+Under this policy, the accumulated vacation leave for each employee at June 30th equals the leave carried forward at the previous December 31st plus the leave earned, less the leave taken between January 1st and June 30th.